bashbaug/SimpleOpenCLSamples/samples/opengl/00_juliagl/README.md

 In order to share the OpenGL texture with OpenCL, the OpenCL device must support the [cl_khr_gl_sharing](https://www.khronos.org/registry/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html#cl_khr_gl_sharing) extension, and the OpenCL device must support sharing with the OpenGL context.
 If sharing is not supported then the application will still run, but the Julia set image will be copied from OpenCL to OpenGL on the host.

-Additionally, this sample use implicit synchronization between OpenGL and OpenCL when supported.
+Additionally, this sample can use implicit synchronization between OpenGL and OpenCL when supported.
 Implicit synchronization requires support for the [cl_khr_gl_event](https://www.khronos.org/registry/OpenCL/specs/3.0-unified/html/OpenCL_Ext.html#cl_khr_gl_event) extension.
 If implicit synchronization is not supported then the application will still run, but synchronization will be done manually.